 Brush up on your Italian and plan a trip to Tuscany next summer.

 Sit on a park bench and just stare out into the distance.
 Daydream.
 Let your thoughts go where they will.
 If they float off to your to do list, rein them in gently.
 Maybe try a guided meditation tape next time.

 Get to know yourself and learn to enjoy your own company.
 Time with friends is important, but you are who you will spend most of your time with.
 Be nice to you.
 Take yourself out for a scenic drive.
 Grab a coffee and your favourite magazine and go sit in the garden.

 It’s easy to lose yourself and finding yourself again can be hard.
 It will take time and you will meet with resistance.
 Perhaps from your own family, but more likely from yourself.
 Guilt is a might resistor.
 Find ways to overcome guilt when it rears itself.
 Know that being good to yourself will make you a better person.
 This is important.
 You may stumble or fall back a bit, but just pick up and move on.

 Schedule me time and stick to it like glue.
 Protect that time.
 It’s precocious.
-It is precious, but it is essential, too.
+It is precious, but it’s essential, too.

 What about you?
 What are you doing to find yourself?
-What do you do for me time?
+What’s your favourite me time thing?
 Tell us in the comments below.
 We’d love to hear your story.